Lisa P. Jackson: EPA administrator

-On December 13, 2012, the Assistant Inspector General notified the EPA they would be conducting an audit into record keeping practices associated with the use of private email accounts by Lisa Jackson under the name of "Richard Windsor."
-The Justice Department has agreed to release 12,000 emails at a rate of 3000 per week from this account beginning January 14, 2013 in response to a lawsuit brought by a Washington attorney.
+On December 13, 2012, the assistant inspector general notified the EPA they would be conducting an audit into recordkeeping practices associated with the use of private email accounts by Lisa Jackson under the name of "Richard Windsor."
+The Justice Department has agreed to release 12,000 emails at a rate of 3000 per week from this account beginning January 14, 2013, in response to a lawsuit brought by a Washington attorney.

 On December 27, 2012, Jackson announced that she would be stepping down from her position as EPA Administrator.
 According to the New York Post, Jackson submitted her resignation because she believed that the Obama administration would move to support the Keystone pipeline and she did not want this to occur on her watch.
 Jackson left office on February 15, 2013, and was succeeded by Deputy Administrator Bob Perciasepe.

-At a House hearing in September 2013, Jackson denied knowledge of any government secrecy and denied that she tried to evade federal record keeping laws.
+At a House hearing in September 2013, Jackson denied knowledge of any government secrecy and denied that she tried to evade federal recordkeeping laws.

-Apple
+Tenure at Apple

-In May 2013, it was announced that Jackson would be joining Apple Inc. as its environmental director.
-She reports directly to Tim Cook and oversees Apple's environmental issues.
-Jackson was promoted in 2015 to vice president of environment, policy, and social initiatives, a top policy position among the leaders of Apple.

-In 2018, Cook invited Jackson to accompany him to the U.S. state dinner held at the White House on April 24 for Emmanuel Macron, the president of France.
-Jackson is a strong supporter of the Paris climate accord and was the only former Barack Obama cabinet member attending the dinner.

-In 2022, Jackson again joined Cook to the U.S. state dinner held at the White House on December 1 for Emmanuel Macron, the president of France.

-Clinton Foundation

-Jackson has served on the board of directors of the Clinton Foundation since 2013.
+In 2013, Jackson became Apple Inc.'s vice president of Environment, Policy and Social Initiatives, reporting to CEO Tim Cook.